-Growth behaviors increase the size of a tree.
+Growth behaviors change the size of a tree.
 A tree has two basic size dimensions: diameter and height.
-A growth behavior can increase tree size using one of three methods.
+A growth behavior can change the tree size dimensions using one of two methods.

-In the first method, the behavior calculates an amount of diameter increase, and then adds this amount to the tree's diameter.
+In the first method, the behavior calculates an amount of diameter change, and then adds this amount to the tree's diameter.
 The tree's new height is calculated from the new diameter using the appropriate allometry equation.
-This is the way that growth has been applied in all previous versions of SORTIE, and is the method you should choose if you are in doubt about which one you want.
+This is the default method.
 Behaviors using this method have the tag "diam with auto height" in their name.